BabylonJS/OldDocumentationSite/content/How_To/mesh/How_to_display_bounding_boxes.md

----
-PG_TITLE: How to Draw Bounding Boxes
----

 # How to Draw Bounding Boxes

 It's pretty easy to draw bounding boxes around a mesh in Babylon.
 You can think of a bounding box as visual box that your object(s) fit inside of perfectly.
 It encompasses the outer "bounds" of your object.